Health and Safety Policy

 General statement of policy

-Oldham Enterprise Trust has a comprehensive Health and Safety Policy and is bound to abide by the Health and Safety at Work Act.
-This lays down certain duties on all staff and office volunteers.
-The duties are to take care of their own safety and that of other staff, volunteers and visitors and to co-operate with the Trustee Board and its officers to enable it to carry out its responsibilities.
+Oldham Enterprise Trust CIO has a comprehensive Health and Safety Policy and is bound to abide by the Health and Safety at Work Act.
+This lays down certain duties on all staff and volunteers.
+The duties are to take care of their own safety and that of other staff, volunteers, clients and visitors and to co-operate with the Trustee Board and its officers to enable it to carry out its responsibilities.

 Staff and volunteers have a duty to:

 - work safely, efficiently and without endangering the health and safety of themselves, their colleagues or any other person who has a right of access to the organisation’s premises at any time

 - adhere to safety procedures laid down by Oldham Enterprise Trust from time to time, and conform to all instructions given by those with a responsibility for health and safety

 - record all accidents, near miss occurrences and hazardous situations in the Health and Safety/Accident book and report to the next staff meeting

 - meet their other statutory safety obligations including that laid down in Section 8 of the Act, which states that “no person shall intentionally or recklessly interfere with or misuse anything provided in the interests of health, safety or welfare in pursuance of any of the relevant statutory provisions”.

 Overall and final health and safety responsibility within the organisation lies with the Trustee Board.
 The Trustee Board shall appoint one person (the Oldham Enterprise Trust Manager) who will take the responsibility for drawing to the attention of the Trustee Board, staff and office volunteers any health and safety matters that need to be discussed and/or acted upon.